The University of Liverpool

 Cost to attend

-Tuition in 2015-2016 is £9,000 for the academic year, which in dollars is slightly more than $14,000 as of December 2014.
+Tuition in 2015-2016 is £9,000 for the academic year, which in dollars is slightly more than $14,000 according to data published on University of Liverpool's website as of December 2014.
 Students do not have to pay tuition up front.
-Instead, the University of Liverpool offers a loan program for tuition.
+Instead, the university offers a loan program for tuition.
 Repayment begins the April after leaving the university, and only if the student is earning at least £21,000 (about $33,000) per year.
 However, it's important to note the tuition loan does not cover room and board, so students should have a plan to cover those costs while they are in school.

 Postgraduate tuition varies by program, but is currently £3,996 for UK and EU students ($6,272) and £12,200 ($19,147) for many graduate programs.
 Note certain graduate programs cost more, notably engineering, business and medical programs (including veterinary sciences).
 International postgraduate students are not eligible for the tuition loan program and must pay their tuition up front.
 These costs also don't include room and board.